tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 We eventually finished the song and recorded it the same night.
 It was a hit, we both knew it.

-That night I went out with the artist (actually from this point I'll just call him CJ), that night I went out and partied with CJ.
+That night I went out with the artist (*actually from this point I'll just call him CJ*), that night I went out and partied with CJ.
 We went a few clubs and I met a bunch of people.
 All night CJ was telling them how 'heat' the record was and how 'I was up next'.

 'Word?' some of them said.

 By the end of the night I had the numbers of a bunch of people and artists that wanted to collab.
-I told some I was in town visiting my uncle who some of them recognized.
+I told them I was in town visiting my uncle, who some of them recognized.
 They seemed to change once I told them... the guys were friendlier and a few of the girls asked if I wanted to hang out.
 I can't remember much after that.

 ***